-I recently looked at the services we provide and those on the market and came up with what I believe is the best solution – an All In One WP Support Service.
-Going back to our previous example, if you currently have around 50 websites, we would charge a flat fee of £750.00 per month.
-For this every site would be on our Advanced Care Plan not only that the fee won’t charge every time you add a new site.
-Every quarter we meet up and discuss any changes and, if necessary we increase (or decrease) the monthly fee for the next quarter.
+I recently looked at the services we provide and those on the market and came up with what I believe is the best solution – an Agency Support Package.
+Going back to our previous example, if you currently have around 30 websites, we would charge a flat fee of £900.00 per month.
+For this every site would be on our Advanced Care Plan not only that the fee won’t change every time you add a new site.
+Every quarter we meet up, usually by Zoom and discuss any changes and, if necessary we increase (or decrease) the monthly fee for the next quarter.

 So how do we do it?

 So how can we do it so cost effectively (I hate the word cheap)?
 Economies of scale to start with and secondly I have a (small) team, consisting of 1st line support engineers who, while great at the job of updating websites, checking backups, making minor edits to sites and dealing with general queries, cost less to employ.